San Francisco is one of my favorite cities in the world, and I’m going to give you the inside scoop through this tailored San Francisco itinerary.

 Between Lombard Street and Coit Tower, you will have climbed some of SF’s steepest hills, working up a well-deserved appetite.

 Grab dinner anywhere in the surrounding area.
 North Beach is excellent for Italian food and pizza and you have hundreds of choices between the Marina, Pacific Heights, Nob Hill, and Russian Hill.
+If you have time, you could even opt for a walking food tour of Little Italy.

 These neighborhoods are where most of SF post-grads, techies, and young professionals live (and eat and drink).